 The reforms appear to have contributed to a redistribution of risk from banks to the non-bank financial intermediation (NBFI) sector, with banks shifting towards higher-rated tranches leading to an overall decrease in their risk-weighted asset density.
 However, the shift to the NBFI sector is not unique to securitisation as various conjunctural factors and structural changes in the global financial system since the GFC have increased reliance on market-based intermediation.
+The redistribution of risk has been driven both by an increase in credit provision to households and firms by non-bank financial institutions (e.g. funds and finance companies), some of which is funded through securitisations; and also by the growth of non-bank investors in securitisations.
+Risk transfer for investors is more evident in the CLO than the RMBS market.
 The financial stability impact of the redistribution of risks from the banking to the NBFI sector is difficult to assess since it is unclear if the non-bank entities taking on the risks previously held by banks are well-placed to assume them given their funding structure and ability to withstand losses in stress events.
-The FSB has developed a comprehensive work programme to enhance NBFI resilience, which aims to ensure a more stable provision of financing to the economy and reduce the need for extraordinary central bank interventions.
+The FSB developed a comprehensive work programme to enhance NBFI resilience, which aims to ensure a more stable provision of financing to the economy and reduce the need for extraordinary central bank interventions.